ogagaoghene/blog-app/README.md

 # Blog-App

 ## Description 🏗️
-I will add forms to allow users to add comments and likes to posts on behalf of the correct user
+In this project, I will add Integration specs and fix n+1 issues as they occur

 ## Built With

 - Ruby on Rails
 - PostgreSQL
+- Capybara
+- Selenium

 ### Setup